Tencent/Hippy/README.md

 For iOS we recommend to use iOS simulator when first try, however, you may change the Xcode configuration to install the app to iPhone if you are an iOS expert.

-1. Install the dependencies with `npm install`.
+1. Install the dependencies at root directory with `npm install`.
-2. Install dependencies of each npm package with `lerna bootstrap`.
+2. Install dependencies of each npm package at root directory with `lerna bootstrap`.
+   （Hippy uses [Lerna](https://lerna.js.org/) to manage multi js packages, if `lerna` command is not found, execute `npm install lerna -g` first.）
 3. Build the front-end sdk packages at root directory with `npm run build`.
-4. Choose a demo to build with `npm run buildexample -- [hippy-react-demo|hippy-vue-demo]`.
+4. Choose a demo to build with `npm run buildexample -- [hippy-react-demo|hippy-vue-demo]` at root directory.
 5. Start the Xcode and build the iOS app with `open examples/ios-demo/HippyDemo.xcodeproj`.
-6. `cd` to `examples` hippy-react-demo or hippy-vue-demo, run `npm run hippy:dev` and `npm run hippy:debug` respectively to start the live debug mode
+6. `cd` to `examples` hippy-react-demo or hippy-vue-demo, run `npm install` to install demo js dependencies, then run `npm run hippy:dev` and `npm run hippy:debug` respectively to start the live debug mode

-On example debug mode, npm packages such as @hippy/react, @hippy/vue are linked to `packages` > `[different package]` >`dist`, so if you have changed package source code and make it take effect in examples, please call `npm run build` at root directory again.
+On example debug mode, npm packages such as @hippy/react, @hippy/vue are linked to `packages` > `[different package]` >`dist`, so if you have changed package source code and want to make it take effect in examples, please call `npm run build` at root directory again.

 ### Start the android app with hippy-react or hippy-vue demo